doodeck/bikeshistory/README.md

 Running as Lambda Function
 --------------------------
 The scraper module is capable of being run as the Lambda function.
 The meager resources needed (128MB) make it capable of fitting within the indefinite AWS free quota.
 There is a convenience upload script to facilitate uploading.
-The Preceding npm install is still required.
+The preceding npm install is still required.